typical-go/typical-go/README.md

 }
 ```

-The descriptor file is regular golang file which will compile by typical-go, so main function should be defined.
+The descriptor file is regular golang file that will be compiled by typical-go, so main function should be defined.
 ```go
 func main() {
 	typgo.Start(&descriptor)